-Mastery-based credit is available in mathematics, English, world languages, or other subjects as determined appropriate by the school principal if the student achieves a C or higher grade in the next-higher level course.
+Mastery-based credit is available in the following computer science courses: if the student achieves a C or higher grade in the next-higher level course.

-To receive mastery-based eredits for computer science, a student must take a mastery/competency examination that OSPI has found aligns with the state learning standards for computer science or mathematics and that aligns with course equivalency requirements adopted by OSPI.
-The number of credits awarded will be based on the student's performance on the mastery/competency examination.
+To receive competency mastery-based credits for computer science, a student must take a mastery/competency examination that OSPI has found aligns with the state learning standards for computer science or mathematics and that aligns with course equivalency requirements adopted by OSPI.
+The number of credits awarded will be based on the student's performance on the mastery/ competency examination.